ubccr/hpc-toolset-tutorial/docs/docker_tips.md

 ### Verify working Docker
 `docker info`
-*This should display your system info along with Docker-specific info.
-If there are any errors, stop/start Docker*
+**This should display your system info along with Docker-specific info.
+If there are any errors, stop/start Docker**

 ### Error when starting up tutorial containers

-If you get this error when running `docker-compose up -d`
+If you get this error when starting the tutorial
 `ERROR: Couldn't connect to Docker daemon at http+docker://localunixsocket - is it running?`

-Try stopping and starting Docker (restart doesn't usually fix the problem)
+or
-`sudo systemctl stop docker
+`ERROR: Couldn't connect to Docker daemon at http+docker://localhost - is it running?`

-sudo systemctl start docker`
+Try stopping and starting Docker (restart doesn't usually fix the problem).
+Commands for this differ depending on operating system.

 If the error persists, try:
 `export DOCKER_HOST=127.0.0.1`